-- Prior to the confirmed wild bird case on the 8th July 2022, 85 wild birds in Ireland have tested positive for avian influenza between 3rd November 2021 and 1st April 2022 - Avian influenza has been found in wild birds in the following 16 counties: Cork, Donegal, Dublin, Galway, Kerry, Kildare, Longford, Louth, Leitrim, Monaghan, Offaly, Roscommon, Sligo, Tipperary, Waterford and Wexford. - The species of wild birds affected include peregrine falcon, white tailed sea eagle, brent goose, barnacle goose, greater white fronted goose, greylag goose, swans (mute & whooper), merlin, waterrail, magpie, kestrel, herring gull, corvidae, common buzzard, grey heron, barn owl, and cormorant. - Faeces (droppings) of wild birds infected with avian influenza can contaminate the environment with the infection, which can then spread infection to poultry and captive birds.
+- Two wild birds tested positive for avian influenza in July; prior to July, 85 wild birds in Ireland tested positive between November 3, 2021 and April 1, 2022 - Avian influenza has been found in wild birds in the following 16 counties: Cork, Donegal, Dublin, Galway, Kerry, Kildare, Longford, Louth, Leitrim, Monaghan, Offaly, Roscommon, Sligo, Tipperary, Waterford and Wexford (Fig. 3). - The species of wild birds affected include peregrine falcon, white tailed sea eagle, brent goose, barnacle goose, greater white fronted goose, greylag goose, swans (mute & whooper), merlin, waterrail, magpie, kestrel, herring gull, corvidae, common buzzard, grey heron, barn owl, cormorant and guillemot. - Faeces (droppings) of wild birds infected with avian influenza can contaminate the environment with the infection, which can then spread infection to poultry and captive birds.
 Colder weather and decreasing daylight levels can extend the survival time of avian influenza viruses in the environment. - An interactive map (for illustrative purposes) courtesy of the Centre for Veterinary Epidemiology and Risk Analysis (CVERA) displaying the locations of avian influenza cases in wild birds is available at the following link https://arcg.is/19zHrf0.